aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 ## Step 4: Adding Interactivity

 ### 4.1.
-Adding Tooltips
+How to Add Tooltips

-To add tooltips to your chart series, use the following code:
+The following snippet enables tooltips for the first series in the chart.
+Each data point will display its value when hovered.

 ```java
 // Enable tooltips for data points